fmalina/revisions-blocl/activism/thefutureofmoney.md

 Money is also the hidden engine of the perpetual growth treadmill that has become the hallmark of industrial societies.
-Finally, the current system encourages individual accumulation, and ruthlessly punishes those who don’t follow that injunction.
+Finally, the current system encourages individual accumulation, and ruthlessly punishes those who don't follow that injunction.

 The United Nations forecasts that by 2050, the number of people aged 65 to 84